regan-sarwas/npmap.js/README.md

 NPMap.js is hosted on the National Park Service's content delivery network.
 Feel free to load the library directly from there.
 You can access hosted versions at http://www.nps.gov/npmap/npmap.js/major.minor.patch/.
 You should replace "major.minor.patch" with the number of the version you want to access.

-You can pull in the `master` branch from http://www.nps.gov/npmap/npmap.js/latest/.
-This should not, however, be used in production maps, as this branch may be unstable at times.
+You can pull in a recent copy of the `master` branch from http://www.nps.gov/npmap/npmap.js/latest/.
+This should not, however, be used in production maps, as this branch is under active development and may be unstable at times.

 ## Building